geonetwork/core-geonetwork/docs/manual/docs/user-guide/harvesting/harvesting-webdav.md

         It could be composed of parameter which will be sent to XSL transformation using the following syntax: `anonymizer?protocol=MYLOCALNETWORK:FILEPATH&email=gis@organisation.org&thesaurus=MYORGONLYTHEASURUS`

-    -   *Validate records before import*: If checked, the metadata will be validated after retrieval.
-If the validation does not pass, the metadata will be skipped.
+    -   *Validate records before import*: Defines the criteria to reject metadata that is invalid according to XML structure (XSD) and validation rules (schematron).
+        -   Accept all metadata without validation.
+        -   Accept metadata that are XSD valid.
+        -   Accept metadata that are XSD and schematron valid.
     -   *Category*: (Optional) A GeoNetwork category to assign to each metadata record.

 -   **Privileges** - Assign privileges to harvested metadata.